By Tim Lambert

 The transition from dictatorship to democracy also did not go smoothly.
 In late 2004 Viktor Yanukovych won a presidential election.
 However many people believed the election was rigged and supporters of the other candidate Viktor Yushchenko held demonstrations for 10 days.
 Eventually, a rerun was held and Yushchenko was elected.
 He became president early in 2005.
 This was called the Orange Revolution.

-In 2020 the population of Ukraine was 42 million.
+In 2022 the population of Ukraine is 44 million.